Gastro Sciences | by Dr. Partha Pratim Bose | Published on 10/04/2020

 Gallstones are hard deposits of solid material, that appear like stones or lumps in the gallbladder – a small, pear-shaped organ located on the right side of the body, directly below the liver.
 The gallbladder stores bile – a green-yellowish liquid that aids the digestion process.
 Gallstones may go unnoticed until they block a bile duct, causing immense pain and discomfort.
 These can vary in size from a grain of sand to a large golf ball, and can also vary in number from person to person.

 In many cases, gallstones may go unnoticed until they block a bile duct.
 Gallstones that do not cause any signs do not need to be treated.
-However, it is easy to understand the symptoms and detect gallstones.
+However, it is easy to understand the symptoms of gallstones.

 Some of the common symptoms of gallstones include: